Acho Dene Koe First Nation to try electing new chief, again, on Sept. 7 | CBC News

 He also ruled that ADKFN allow Bertrand's name to be on the ballot.
 ADKFN previously disqualified his nomination because of an alleged debt Bertrand owed to a band-owned company, which Bertrand denied.

-Bertrand and ADKFN are currently awaiting a judgment based on a court action launched by Bertrand earlier this year.
+Bertrand and ADKFN are currently awaiting a hearing date based on a court action launched by Bertrand earlier this year.

 In it, he asked the judge to order a new election and to uphold the appeals committee's decision for ADKFN to allow Bertrands name as a candidate.